NNairIITK/Enhanced_Sampling_Methods_Tutorials/TASS/README.md

                 * MIN : write necessary input files and does the energy minimization.
                 * NVT : Writes the required input files and performs equilibration here.
-	            * US  : Performs the Umbrella Sampling Simulations here in respective directory for every CV value
+	            * US  : Performs the Umbrella Sampling Simulations for every CV value in their respective directory
 	            * TASS:  Runs TASS Simulations in respective sub directories
 	            * TASS/INPUTS: Stores all required input files here
 	            * TASS/TASS_*: Respective directory for umbrella window